-The Ontario Structured Psychotherapy (OSP) program provides individuals with publicly-funded, evidence-based, cognitive-behavioural therapy (CBT) and related approaches to help manage depression, anxiety, and anxiety-related conditions.
+In Ontario, adults with depression and anxiety-related conditions can access publicly-funded, evidence-based, cognitive-behavioural therapy (CBT) and related approaches to help manage their conditions.
 CBT is a structured, time-limited therapy that is problem-focused and goal-oriented and teaches practical strategies and skills.
-The OSP program provides treatment for:

 - depression and low mood